Do you know what to do after a weekend food binge?

 You can kind of keep yourself on track with your nutrition and then the weekends hit and there are parties and barbecues, family stuff that you have to go to and there’s some alcohol involved.
 Then things get a little tough.

-So I want to show you how this weekend overeating and drinking can affect your weight loss and what you can do about it so you can still lose weight and enjoy yourself.
+So I want to show you how this weekend overeating and drinking can affect your weight loss.
+I’ll tell you what you can do about it so you can still lose weight.

 I’ve been a fitness and nutrition coach for 20 years and I’ve helped hundreds of clients to lose weight without giving up their lifestyle.

-So what actually happens when you overeat on the weekend?
+What happens when you’re overeating on the weekend?

 You might be going for brunch and then you’re having also a larger meal than usual throughout the day.
 You’re eating a bit more because you know you’re not at work and you don’t have the structure.